 It was preached at an assisted living facility.
 Audio here, it is about 20 minutes.
-The service is held in a large cafeteria type room.
-There are a few loud bangs in the background – mostly at the beginning – as some workers were doing things.
+The service is held in a large cafeteria type room, and that makes it hard to get a high quality recording.
+Also, there are a few loud bangs in the background – mostly at the beginning – as some workers were doing things.
 The transcript is below.

 The Promises of God

 Father Abraham.
 Abraham is a landmark figure in the spiritual history of the world.
 Christians, Jews, and Muslims all look to Abraham as a prominent example of faith.
 Abraham is important.

 Yet, in his day, Abraham was actually not-so-important.
 In himself, there was not much to make him worthy of distinction.
 God chose Abraham in grace – for undeserved reasons.
 And during his lifetime, Abraham did not have an important position.
 He did not rule an empire.
 He did not command an army.
 He did not perform miracles.

 Yet – 4,000 years later – we know Abraham.
 One of God’s promises to Abraham was that he would make Abraham’s name great.
 God fulfilled this promise!

 Abraham was chosen by God to become the Father of a new spiritual family.
 We are children of Abraham, and we will eventually look at Romans 4 this morning (which I read) where Abraham is called the father of all who believe.
 But we will begin in Genesis.

 A passage from Genesis 17 was read for us, and God reminds Abraham of his covenant promises to him.
 But we need to back up in the story.